Wachovia Historical Society Mission

 LATEST WHS NEWS

-Buy tickets from the Events page Sold out
+Buy tickets at Events

 Reaching from the town of Bethania through Winston-Salem, N.C., Wachovia is a tract of land settled by Moravians in the mid 18th Century.